DSaunders/EasyEvents/readme.md

 - Async everywhere
 - Multiple event storage options; SqlServer, file system and in-memory (EventStore coming soon)

-Raise events, then create handlers that respond to the events and modify state _in memory_.
+Raise events, then create handlers that respond to the events and modify state.
 When your application re-starts, replay all of the events to restore your state with one line of code.

 EasyEvents makes is easy to persist events - not state.

 ## Installation